TenjinInc/procrastinator/README.md

 Tasks that fail have their `run_at` rescheduled on an increasing delay **(in seconds)** according to this formula:
  * 30 + n<sup>4</sup>

-n = the number of attempts
+Where n = the number of attempts

 Both failing and final_failing will cause the error timestamp and reason to be stored in `:last_fail_at` and `:last_error`.